r00tman/Turbopad/README.md

-<p align=center>Ever wondered what to do with this unnecessarily huge trackpad of yours?
-It's perfect for MIDI drum pads, MPE keys, CC's and more!</p>
+<p align=center>Ever wondered what to do with this unnecessarily huge trackpad of yours?<br/> Turns out it's perfect for MIDI drum pads, MPE keys, CC's and more!</p>

 ![drumpad](Art/drumpad.gif)